SDA/persistr-daily-tips/content/articles/2018/12/A year of event-sourcing - 2018 in reflection.md

 - Stabilized and launched the Persistr REST API.

-- Launched the Persistr CLI, command-line interface for managing Persistr databases.
+- Launched Persistr CLI, the command-line interface for managing Persistr databases.
 The CLI accomplishes my vision for easy do-it-yourself provisioning of databases.
 It also provides convenient stream inspection, historical and real-time, useful for debugging.

 - Launched [Persistr Docs](https://docs.persistr.com/), our online documentation platform.
-Currently, it provides documentation for the Persistr CLI.
+Currently, it provides documentation for Persistr CLI.

-- Similarly, launched the Persistr JavaScript libraries, for Node.js and browsers.
+- Similarly, launched the Persistr JavaScript libraries for Node.js and web browsers.
 I am particularly happy with how these turned out, as they make event-sourcing incredibly easy.

 - Launched Persistr Console, a web application to visually browse events stored in your database.